socketsupply/sockets.sh/src/docs/troubleshooting.md

 ### `unable to build chain to self-signed root for signer (...)`

 You need the intermediate certificate that matches your code signing certificate.
-To find which "Worldwide Developer Relations" matches you certificate, open the signing certificate in your keychain, open [this](https://www.apple.com/certificateauthority/) page and find the certificate that matches the details in the "Issuer" section of your certificate.
+To find which "Worldwide Developer Relations" matches your certificate, open the signing certificate in your keychain, open [this](https://www.apple.com/certificateauthority/) page and find the certificate that matches the details in the "Issuer" section of your certificate.